 - Together with Early Education Manager, coordinate implementation of annual parent survey across all early education programs

-- Participate in community needs assessment(s), self-assessment, school readiness committee, and health and safety committee, staff, and program consultants
+- Participate in community needs assessment(s), self-assessment, and health and safety committee, staff, and program consultants

-- Working closely with Allies’ family engagement team and Community Engagement Manager, plan and oversee the implementation of activities to engage and involve parents/caregivers
+- Working closely with Allies’ family engagement team, plan and oversee the implementation of activities to engage and involve parents/caregivers

 - Serve as a representative of Allies in the community/attend meetings as appropriate